 (Note: Courses are offered only when minimum enrollment is reached.)
+The fall and spring internship course is approximately 14 weeks.
 The summer semester internship course is scheduled for approximately 8 to 10 weeks.
-The fall and spring internship course is approximately 14 weeks.
 Each student must complete a minimum of 275 clock hours of approved field experience regardless of which session the student chooses.
 This may be an issue for students who plan to work or volunteer in programs part-time.
 General guidelines for the minimum number of clock hours needed to be earned on a weekly basis include:

 - Fall/Spring (a minimum of 14 weeks): 275 / 14 weeks or 20 clock hours a week*